-There is a wide array of different choices for marketing vehicles for a company to choose from.
+There is a wide array of marketing vehicles for a company to choose from.
 Print vehicles are some of the most common.
 Among print vehicles, newspapers are certainly the most popular choice.
 The reason why is easy to understand.

 A local newspaper has a strong ability to reach members of a community.
 Magazines, on the other hand, are a less popular choice for locally targeted advertising.
 A company may also choose a publication that is specific to an entire region or state.
 Nationally sold publications are good vehicles for national campaigns.